Solvers API Reference

 SafePETSc.KSPType

-A PETSc KSP (Krylov Subspace) linear solver with element type T and prefix type Prefix, managed by SafePETSc's reference counting system.
+A PETSc KSP (Krylov Subspace) linear solver with element type T, managed by SafePETSc's reference counting system.

 KSP objects can be reused for multiple linear systems with the same matrix, avoiding the cost of repeated factorization or preconditioner setup.